Subir Sen: Career in Music

 While in Mumbai, Subir Sen was scouted by Shankar-Jaikishan, the famous music composer-duo and was inducted to the Mumbai film industry.
-In Om Prakash's first production, "Aas Ki Panchhi" (1956) starring Rajendra Kumar, Subir Sen sang the title song through the lip of the hero riding on a bicycle leading a team of NCC cadets: "Dil mera ek aas ka panchhi, udta hai oonche gagan par."
+In J. Om Prakash's first production, Aas Ka Panchhi (1961) starring Rajendra Kumar, Subir Sen sang the title song through the lip of the hero riding on a bicycle leading a team of NCC cadets: Dil mera ek aas ka panchhi, udta hai oonche gagan par.
 Subir Sen also lent his voice to various Hindi movies such as Chhoti Bahen (1959), Boy Friend (1961) and Passport (1961).
-He was associated with Salil Chowdhury, Sudhin Dasgupta, Abhijit Bandopadhyay, Anal Chatterjee, Amiyo Dasgupta and many other noted music composers of Calcutta (Kolkata) and Bombay (Mumbai) that time.
+He was associated with Salil Chowdhury, Sudhin Dasgupta, Abhijit Bandopadhyay, Anal Chatterjee, Amiyo Dasgupta and many other noted music composers of Calcutta (Kolkata) and Bombay (Mumbai).

 In 1967, Subir Sen debuted as a music director when composing music for Bengali film মিস প্রিয়ম্বদা (Miss Priyambada).
 In 1972, he was music director for the Hindi film "Midnight."
 The film, directed by Raju, was released in England in 1972.
-Playback songs were: Koi mera ho gaya (Subir Sen), London ke mele mein & Zindagi Ka Hai Yeh Fasana (Md.
-Rafi), Tumsa meet mila (Geeta Dutt and Talat Mahmood), and Tere yad mein sajan (Geeta Dutt).
+Playback songs were: Koi mera ho gaya (Subir Sen), London ke mele mein & Zindagi ka hai yeh fasana (Md.
+Rafi), Tumsa meet mila (Geeta Dutt and Talat Mahmood), and Tere yaad mein sajan (Geeta Dutt).

 Subir Sen acted in several movies in Bengali and Hindi.
-He was an actor-singer in Bengali movies Momer Alo (1964) (with Uttam Kumar) and Anubhav (with Sanjeev Kumar).
-He was offered the lead role in the Hindi movie Abhiman by Hrishikesh Mukherjee and when Subir Sen declined, it was given to Amitabh Bachhan.
+He was an actor-singer in Bengali movies Momer Alo (1964) (with Uttam Kumar) and Anubhav (1971) (with Sanjeev Kumar).
+He was offered the lead role in the Hindi movie Abhimaan by Hrishikesh Mukherjee and when Subir Sen declined, it was given to Amitabh Bachchan.

 Subir Sen's literary contributions are rare and difficult to retrieve, but his writings' spontaneity may be observed in a chapter of a book titled Shyamal Mitra – a compilation of essays, a memoir of Shyamal Mitra.